 At a social enterprise level

 Invest in employee referrals: Actively engage your existing team to probe their networks and bring in great people.
-This can be particularly effective for lower-level jobs that require community and local language knowledge.
+Having employees who are brand ambassadors can be particularly effective for lower-level jobs that require community and local language knowledge.

-Build a strong brand: Not only does this increase the visibility of the social enterprise, it aids in employee retention.
+Build a strong brand: Not only does having a strong employer brand increase the visibility of the social enterprise, it aids in employee retention.
 By strategically building strong credibility in the health sector, Aravind Eye Hospital routinely receives job applications from all over the world, despite the organisation’s strict policy of not advertising for job placements.

 Mentorship and training: Your employees are your future leaders.
 Create effective training and mentorship programmes that can target specific skill development.
 A RippleWorks survey found that entrepreneurs as well as employees reported higher degrees of satisfaction with increased and frequent engagement with mentors.

 So where does this leave us?
 While money will always be a concern, human capital is often more important.
-Luckily, we believe there’s something to be done at all levels to help bring talent to the social enterprise space and to support job seekers in finding dream jobs at impact businesses.
+Luckily, we believe there’s something to be done at all levels to drive talent recruitment and help bring that talent to the social enterprise space while supporting job seekers in finding dream jobs at impact businesses.

 Perhaps social enterprises have the most to gain or lose in solving this, and we hope to see more social enterprises recognise the importance of getting their team and talent equation right.